zWolfrost/strindex/README.md

 There are a lot of features to help with translation, such as spellchecking & filtering strings by length and character set.

-The releases tab includes a precompiled version of the program, which by default does the patching (unless executed with arguments).
+The releases tab includes a precompiled version of the program, which by default opens the gui mode (unless executed with arguments).
 Warning: the precompiled version has a high chance of being detected as a **false positive** by antivirus software.
 You can compile the program yourself to avoid this.<br>Also, the apt package `libxcb-cursor0` is **required** for the linux build.

 ## Supported filetypes
 *Support for more types is not planned.*
-- PE files (".exe, ".dll"...)
+- PE files (".exe, ".dll"...) *(direct pointers only)*
 - Gamemaker data files ("data.win")

 ## Installation